Woman In Tanning Bed Applying Tanning Oil

 Suited For Short Tanning Time

-Indoor tanning oils are best suited for short tanning times, rather than spending long periods out in the sun.
+Indoor tanning oils are best for short tanning times rather than long periods in the sun.

-Using an indoor tanning oil will allow your skin to make the most of the short time spent in the tanning bed, so you can build a deeper and darker tan in a shorter amount of time.
+Using an indoor tanning oil will allow your skin to make the most of the short time spent in the tanning bed, allowing you to build a deeper and darker tan in a shorter amount of time.

 Safe For Tanning Beds